 In May 1979 he was called up for the inaugural England Semi Pro side for the new 3 team tournament and made this debut in the 5-1 win over Scotland.

 The strong running, tough tacking midfielder was ever-present and his performances attracted the attentions of several league clubs.
 Chelsea, Peterborough & Carlisle chased his signature but he rebuffed their approaches due to his job as a Policeman.

-However in January 1980 he handed in his notice and decided to join Third Division Carlisle United, feeling a move to the Cumbrians was the better option for him personally than moving down south to Peterborough or Chelsea.
+However in January 1980 he handed in his notice and decided to join Third Division Carlisle United for a feee of £1,000.
+He felt a move to the Cumbrians was the better option for him personally than moving down south to Peterborough or Chelsea.